Baqa al-Gharbiyye: History

 Pottery remains from the Intermediate Bronze Age, Iron Age II and Hellenistic era have been found here.

-Roman, Byzantine and Umayyad eras

 An olive press, quarries and a winepress believed to date to the Hellenistic or Early Roman period have been found.
 Ceramic objects from the late Roman or early Byzantine periods have also been found, and a burial cave, with remains dating to Byzantine and the beginning of the Umayyad periods (sixth–seventh centuries CE).

-Crusader/Mamluk eras
+Middle Ages

 In 1265 Sultan Baibars divided the village between the emirs Ala' al-Din Taibars al-Zahiri and Ala' al-Din 'Ali al-Tunkuzi when the villages of Palestine were divided up between those who fought against the Crusaders.

-Ottoman era
+Ottoman Empire

 In 1517 the village was incorporated into the Ottoman Empire with the rest of Palestine.
 During the 16th and 17th centuries, Baqa belonged to the Turabay Emirate (1517-1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.
 Baqa was mentioned in an Ottoman document in 1538, as a five-family small village with 11 non-married people.
 In 1596, Baqa al-Gharbiyye appeared in Ottoman tax registers as being in the Nahiya of Jabal Shami, part of the Sanjak of Nablus.
 It had a population of 5 Muslim households who paid a fixed tax rate of 33.3% on wheat, barley, summer crops, goats or beehives, and a press for olives or grapes; a total of 12,000 akçe.
 Half of the revenue went to the waqf of al-Haramayn as-Sarifayn.

 In 1838 it was noted as a village, Bakah, the west, in the western Esh-Sha'rawiyeh administrative region, north of Nablus.

 In 1870, the French explorer Victor Guérin described the village as built on a low hill with wells and cisterns that looked ancient.
 He estimated the population to be 1500.
 In 1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of al-Sha'rawiyya al-Sharqiyya.

 In 1882 the Palestine Exploration Fund's Survey of Western Palestine described Baqa al-Gharbiyye as a village of moderate size that stood out in the landscape with a few olive trees and orchards to the south.